mzhaolz/jflap-lib/README.md

 * Generifying the code, removing raw types.
 Completed.
 * Moving from arrays to lists and other Guava collections.
 In progress.
+* Improve implementation by using immutability (e.g. making Grammars immutable, since they're treated that way).
+Not started.
 * Improve implementation by de-duplicating logic.
 Not started.
 * Improve concurrency.
 Not started.